statengeneraal/tools-bwb-cloner/README.md

+## ⚠ This repository is no longer mantained
+Dutch government has changed (and greatly improved) its open data service which now completely overshadows this project.
+This repository now only serves as an artifact of history.

 BWB Mirror
 ===============
 This project contains some scripts to clone Dutch laws from the official government CRM to a CouchDB database.
 The